MrSentex/0day.today-API/README.md

 ?>
 ```
 #### Requests
-First of all you need to start the api with the following command: `python api.py and ip port key` (Key is optional and seted by default if not specified as "sike").
+First of all you need to start the api with the following command: `python api.py ip port key` (Key is optional and seted by default if not specified as "sike").
 After seeing that everything works correctly, only the easiest part remains.

 The api has two functional url: